Rob Spanier, LiveWorkLearnPlay

 How are we partnering with the public sector to pull this off?

 Spanier said that just as with a garden, you must continuously tend commercial ventures.
-He said that, “ongoing assets need to be managed and maintained, otherwise [the market will] fail.”
+He said that, “ongoing assets need to be managed and maintained, otherwise fail.”
 He suggested starting granularly, then working up from there.
 Do not cater to just the residential units that are in the development or immediate area of the market.
 Prepare for surrounding areas to come visit during market hours as well, otherwise the town center will die, said Spanier.

 Gilbert Rochecouste, Village Well